19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Ability Scores.md

 Ability scores can be improved every time a PC [Levels Up](../Derived%20Statistics/Level.md#Level%20Up).

+*Ability scores are added to rolls in appropriate circumstances.
+[Checks](../../Game%20Procedures/Check.md) made with a d20 usually add twice your ability score.
+Checks made with smaller dice (d4-d12) usually add just your ability score.*

-*Ability scores are added to d20 rolls in appropriate circumstances.
-Common circumstances are spelled out on that ability scores rules text.
+*Common circumstances for adding the score are spelled out on that ability scores rules text.
 The referee may also call for a particular ability roll given the situation.
 These ability scores are the primary way your character is mechanically represented in the game, and changing these is the primary way you can see your character progress.*